 INX Media: SC to resume hearing Chidambaram’s plea seeking protection from arrest

-New Delhi, Aug 28: The Supreme Court will continue hearing a plea filed by former union minister, P Chidambaram, seeking protection from arrest by the Enforcement Directorate in the INX Media case.
+New Delhi, Aug 28: The Supreme Court will continue hearing a plea filed by former union minister, P Chidambaram, seeking protection from arrest by the Enforcement Directorate (ED) in the INX Media case.

 The court had granted protection from arrest until Wednesday.
-A Bench headed by Justice Banumathi, will continue hearing the petition today.
+A Bench headed by Justice Banumathi will continue hearing the petition today.

 Arguing for the former minister, senior advocate, Kapil Sibal said that the application filed to produce transcripts for interrogation, documents relied on by the ED can never be part of the case diary.
 Behind Chidambaram's back, you cannot place documents and seek arrest.
-Even in matters of detention this is not possible, he said.
+Even in matters of detention, this is not possible, he said.

 Protection from ED arrest extended for Chidambaram in INX Media case